Growth fails when readiness is assumed.

 The PragMattie 4-Stage Readiness Sequence

-The sequence diagnoses the revenue-generating model and identifies where it isn’t ready yet, what is required to close each gap, and in what order.
-It moves from growth choice to systems and data, marketing workflow, and measurement discipline so leadership can prioritize gap closure before adding resources.
+The sequence diagnoses the revenue-generating model and identifies where it is not ready yet, what is required to close each gap, and in what order.
+It moves from growth choice to systems and data, marketing workflow, and revenue performance discipline so leadership can prioritize gap closure before adding resources.

 The Growth Choice icon